ChrisCummins/ProGraML/INSTALL.md

 Many sub-projects have additional build-time or runtime dependencies, such as docker, Java, or go.
-On a supported system, run the following script to generate a script which will exhaustively installs all dependencies:
+On a supported system, run the following script to generate a script which exhaustively installs all dependencies:

 ``` sh
 $ ./tools/make_bootstrap.sh
 ```

-This will create a file `bootstrap.sh`.
+This creates a file `bootstrap.sh`.
 Inspect this script, and if it looks good to you, run it.